-1. Sulfuric acid anodizing
+1. Sulfuric Anodizing

 Due to the low current density of sulfuric acid AC anodizing and the poor quality of the oxide film, DC sulfuric acid anodizing is mostly used.

-The technological process of sulfuric acid anodizing is: mechanical polishing → degreasing → secondary cleaning → chemical polishing or electrolytic polishing → secondary cleaning → anodizing → secondary cleaning → preparation for dyeing.
+The technological process of sulfuric acid anodizing is: mechanical polishing → degreasing → secondary cleaning → chemical or electrolytic polishing → secondary cleaning → anodizing → secondary cleaning → preparation for dyeing.

-2. Chromic acid anodizing
+2. Chromic Anodizing